kglab99/weather-tiles-react-api/README.md

 Additional task was implementing charting library.

 # Features and libraries
-- For development location is based on IP location
+- For development purposes user location is estimated based on IP
 - 3 day weather forecast (free weather api limitation)
-- Charts for hourly temp, wind speed and chance of rain made with **Charts.js** library
+- Charts for hourly temp, wind speed and chance of rain is made with **Charts.js**
-- UV index and air quality indicators made with **rc-progress** library
+- UV index and air quality indicators is made with **rc-progress**
-- Sunrise half donut progress bar showing elapsed daytime, calculations made with **SunCalc** library and progress bar made with **react-customizable-progressbar** library
+- Sunrise half donut progress bar showing elapsed daytime, calculations is made with **SunCalc**  and progress bar is made with **react-customizable-progressbar**